How do you care for your wardrobe?

 Clutter is definitely not your friend

 I don’t want to sound redundant here, but less is definitely more.
 With time, I realized that I usually have a few favorite pieces that I wear on repeat, so I really don’t need all those extra items.
 Plus, the more clothes you own, the harder it is to plan your outfits.
-I used to spend hours in front of my closet and tried on different combinations, only to pick the same thing, unsatisfied and frustrated with all the time I wasted.
+I used to spend hours in front of my closet and trying on different combinations, only to pick the same thing, unsatisfied and frustrated with all the time I wasted.

 Learn to choose wisely